Imamm9/C-lab-task/README.md

 # C#-lab-task
-Lab tasks from the Object-Oriented Programming 2 course.
+Lab tasks from the Object-Oriented Programming 2 course